maixnor/wu-quartz/content/semester 3/Rittersport Critical Analysis.md

 	- there seems to be some "sustainability management" (page 17, bottom right)
 		- what this is no clue - department, group of people, group within advisory board, single person?
 		- contact information provided (page 50, bottom left)
+	- otherwise no governance structure, no mention of departments, etc
 - Value chain: How does the company address its value chain?
 	- 100% traceable cocoa - not much about actual sustainability standards
 	- el cacao has 50 tonnes production (as of 2023) in it's lifetime